wilsonism/geo702/syllabus.md

 ## II.
 Learning Objectives

 This course is designed to operate in tension with a disciplinary priority on *the history* of geographic thought.
-As such, weekly discussions will center on a single book.
-Students will be This course will expose students to the technical, critical, and collaborative skills necessary to analyze a range of human and environmental phenomena using tools of geographic representation.
-The studio model will allow students to develop and apply these skills in partnership with community organizations.
+As such, weekly discussions will center on a single book, as an access point into the consistencies and contradictions in contemporary geographic debate.
 This course is designed to help students:
-* Extend their skills in digital data preparation and handling in a mapping environment,
-* Gain experience across the full range of steps and tasks that comprise GIS applications,
-* Practice skills that will help them navigate partnerships in mapping work,
-* Become an independent and ethical mapmaker who is prepared to work in a diversity of institutional, geographical, and political contexts, and
-* Produce an applied mapping project from start to finish that may be used to showcase their cartographic and GIS abilities to future employers or academic programs.
+* Engage in discussions about geographic scholarship,
+* Trace geographic thought within recent geographic studies,
+* Write critical and informed analyses of entire texts, and
+* Practice independent research to situate geographic thought.

 ## III.
 Format

 This course will be composed entirely of seminar discussions.

 ## IV.
 Required Texts